No spilt milk for $1.3 billion Huishan Dairy IPO as demand robust

 Sales of dairy products in China are worth some $45 billion a year and expected to grow rapidly through 2017 to about $89 billion, according to a Frost & Sullivan report prepared for Huishan.

-The country's current per capita dairy consumption rate of is also less than half of its Asian neighbors, according to Macquarie.
+The country's current per capita dairy consumption rate of is also less than half of its Asian neighbours, according to Macquarie.

 But the industry is also highly fragmented.
 Although Huishan owns the country's second largest herd of dairy cows and fields of alfalfa for hay that are as large as Hong Kong island, it represents only a fraction of China's total market.